 - Having good tenants is everything.
 Even more important if you live there.
 Without taking this to an R-rated post, unless you have super-duper soundproofing you will get to know your tenants quite well!

 - Do not underestimate capital costs.
 We did all kinds of fancy financial models and spreadsheets as we were thinking of purchasing this place.
 What we didn’t have a good handle on was the cost of upfront and ongoing renovations.
-For example, when we moved in, we had to replace three water tanks, paint the whole place, sand down/refinish all the floors, replace doors, upgrade some electrical, etc. You can see what I’m saying–an initial walk through with a contractor or someone knowledgeable on constructions costs is essential.
+For example, when we moved in, we had to replace three water tanks, paint the whole place, sand down/refinish all the floors, replace doors, upgrade some electrical, etc. You can see what I’m saying–an initial walk-through with a contractor or someone knowledgeable on construction costs is essential.

 Property 3: Another Triplex in the City

 On a nice summer evening, we stepped out for a walk and noticed a “For Sale” sign on an identical triplex five doors down.
 We looked at each other and thought, “should we go for it?!”
 The commuting back and forth to Property 1 was starting to tire us out, so we decided to sell it.
 With the proceeds from this property and more financial gymnastics with our mortgage broker, we were now the proud owners of two triplexes on the same street.